shutter-network/shutter-keyper-deployment/README.md

 ## Version History

 ### `shutter-api-keyper/2025.05.01`
-- Temp: explicit panic when context cancels
+- Synch monitor temporary fix: Explicit panic on context cancellation.

 ### `shutter-api-keyper/2025.04.03`
 - Sync monitor fix not to halt the system on reorgs